 At 11 points the NY DMV will suspend your NY license or NY driving privileges (if you live out of state).
-Any points accumulated for violations which occur within a given 18-month period count towards suspension.
+Any points accumulated for violations that occur within a given 18-month period count towards suspension.
 If you have a CDL license or a Junior license, the penalties can be even more severe.

 Speeding Tickets in NYC

 The Traffic Violations Bureau (TVB) handles traffic tickets in all 5 Boroughs of NYC ( Manhattan, Brooklyn, Queens, The Bronx and Staten Island).
 In the TVB the points are the same but the fine varies depending upon the nature of the violation.
 In addition, negotiating a settlement or reduction (known as a “plea bargain”) is not permitted (see below).
 Read more about NYC Speeding Tickets